pingcap/docs/v2.1/reference/tools/tidb-binlog/faq.md

 ## How can I close a Pump or Drainer node?

-Currently, you can only use the `offline-pump` or `offline-drainer` command to close a Pump or Drainer node.
+Currently, you can only use the `offline-pump` or `offline-drainer` command in binlogctl to close a Pump or Drainer node.

 ## Can I use the `update-pump` or `update-drainer` command in binlogctl to close the Pump or Drainer service?